kismetwireless/kismet-web-docs/content/en/docs/dev/external_helpers.md

 ### HTTPREGISTERURI (KismetExternalHttp.HttpRegisterUri) *Helper -> Kismet*

 A helper can create endpoints in the Kismet server by registering the URI.
-The URI can be registered as a GET or PUSH, and can specify if there just be an authenticated login.
+The URI can be registered as a GET or PUSH, and can specify if there must be an authenticated login.

 Kismet will handle the incoming web request and authentication validation.